ethanillingsworth/JSave/README.md

 ```

 ### Delete
-The read function is used to delete a file provided by `filepath - str`.
+Delete a file at the specified filepath.

+Args:
+    filepath (string)

 ```py
 from jsave import delete